 An expanded vocabulary will set you apart.
 It enhances the communication process and draws others in.

-Your vocabulary can reveal to others how educated you are, and others may make judgments about you that can affect your opportunities with them.
-The best communicators will use an expanded vocabulary with more educated groups and a more basic vocabulary with less-educated groups.
+Your vocabulary can reveal your level of education, and others may make judgments about you that can affect your opportunities with them.
+The best communicators will use an expanded vocabulary with more educated groups and a more basic vocabulary with less educated groups.

 The emotions you communicate while speaking are vital.
 The key here is to show emotion without “getting emotional.”
 Emotions can be a very effective communicator.
 For example, showing anger can communicate that you are very serious about something (as long as you don’t get angry often).
 Allowing yourself to cry can show a side of you to others that communicates that you are a person of passion who, while being a hard-charging person who desires success, also has a tender side.
 Allowing yourself to laugh will communicate that you have a fun side and do not take yourself too seriously.
 Emotion, if controlled, is a powerful communicator.